mooxphp/moox/packages/sync/README.md

 Moox Sync is under hard development.

-Moox Sync enables you to synchronize records between Filament platforms.
+Moox Sync enables you to synchronize records between Moox platforms or other Filament and Laravel platforms.

 ## Manage Platforms

 First, you need to create a platform, better two.
 Even if you would be able to sync on the same platform (but different model), that is not the main idea of Sync.

+There are two Filament Resource to manage Platforms and Syncs.

 ## Manage Syncs